 Going through a divorce, and we currently do one week on and one week off.
 Our child is 4, is there a way to change the custody when we get to court or will it pretty much stay the same?
 I do have concerns when it comes to my child and the other parent and their lack of parenting.
 I am not sure if...
 Read more »

 One of the factors the court must consider to determine the "best interest" of the child under section 61.13, Florida Statutes is the length of time the child has been in a stable environment and desire of maintaining continuity.
-The longer this schedule is in place and the child is doing well, the...Read more »
+The longer this schedule is in place and the child is doing...Read more »

 You have to make this request in writing to the judge.
 Depending on the basis for your request, the court may order a drug test which can be done by either a urine sample or a hair follicle drug test. the hair follicle drug test will detect drug use for a much longer period of time than the urine...Read more »

 The court must consider all of the "best interest" factors listed in section 61.13 of the Florida Statutes.
 Distance between the parents and living accommodations will be considered but aren't necessarily a decisive factor.

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.